 Mentor relationships may develop organically and be informal, time-limited advice, or they can be more formal, tailored, and comprehensive advice in an ongoing relationship.
-You might also learn simply by observing or even volunteering in a lab.
+You might also learn simply by observing or even volunteering in a startup.
 A good mentor is someone who has successfully achieved what you wish to achieve.
 You might meet potential mentors at networking events, at a conference, or by reading about their work.
 There are also a number of formal mentoring programs where you can register to find a mentor.
-You may also ask other scientists who are slightly ahead of you in career development to be your mentor.
+You may also ask scientists who are slightly ahead of you in career development to be your mentor.

 Informal mentoring is typically brief, focused on a specific question or problem, and offered gratis.
 You can write a contact having expertise in a specific area, asking for help in dealing with a certain problem or advice on how best to achieve a specific goal.
 Ask if they are willing to talk with you for a few minutes.
 Another form of informal mentoring is to ask if you can visit a lab just to learn from observation.

 Many scientists enjoy helping other scientists if they can; however, it typically needs to be brief because they are often very busy themselves.
 It helps to have very specific questions.
-Be sure to let them know what you have tried so far and how well it worked.
+Be sure to let them know what you have tried and how well it worked.
 A disadvantage of informal mentoring is that if you are new to entrepreneurship, you may not be aware of some problems you need to address or skills you need to learn—you may not know what you don’t know.

 A good formal mentor supports your goals, aspirations, and interests.
 Key elements to look for in a mentor include being honest, good at communication, successful, and having your best interest at heart.
 Tips for setting up the mentoring relationship include the following:

-- Discuss expectations at the outset including time commitments.
+- Discuss expectations at the outset, including time commitments.

 - Set goals and revisit them regularly, for example, after each is achieved.